 A corkscrew is a device to open bottles sealed with a cork, such as wine bottles.
 They can be manual or electric.
 Most models feature a twisted metal rod that the user drives into the cork to fit it and pull it out.

 Corkscrews come in numerous variations.
 They differ in size, usability, the necessary level of strength and manual skill, and price.
-Let’s discuss the most common types of corkscrews.
+Let us discuss the most common types of corkscrews:

-The simple corkscrew requires a lot of physical strength as well as some manual skills.
+The simple corkscrew requires a lot of physical strength and manual skills.
 Here is how to use it:

 - First, use the sharp tip to cut the foil and remove it.